Whoever wrote this is a fucking lunatic and knows nothing of plant medicine and furthermore is an AA/NA cultist

 Even if you receive some temporary clarity and the novelty of that keeps you sober for a while, trust me, it is only a matter of time before your old self smacks you back in the face.
 It is like building a house on sand.
 If your foundation hasn't been laid solid through hard work and sacrifice, your house of cards will blow over when life challenges you and the going gets rough.
 Sure ibogaine may detox you properly, but then what?
 Nothing will stop you from wanting to get high once you're clean... or rather, nothing will stop the mental obsession from randomly smacking you in the face.
 The fact is that chemical intervention has never made an insane man sane again.
 Let's elaborate..."

-Now, you can go and read the rest of the post and decide if I'm being unfair and/or obtuse about the whole thing, but part of what motivated the post was the unhinged behavior of these Ibogaine pumpers that you see trolling blogs.
+Now, you can go and read the rest of the post and decide if I'm being unfair and/or obtuse about the whole thing, but part of what motivated the post was the unhinged behavior of Ibogaine pumpers that you see trolling blogs.
 If you say anything they don't like, watch out.
 But if it is indeed the healing of the nations and the bringer of peace, as asserted, then um, why are you guys so angry and hostile?

 What prompted my original post was observing the dialogue triggered by sincere questions and concerns by grieving parents on an Ibogaine blog.
-Two of the more frightening comments by these frantic trolls were, "I'm not in this for the money, I'm just saving addicts' lives" and "Fine, let your kid die if you want."
+Two of the more frightening comments by the frantic trolls were, "I'm not in this for the money, I'm just saving addicts' lives" and "Fine, let your kid die if you want."
 Gee, how humble.
 That sort of grandiose vitriol should have you running.

-I know some people hate this blog and even my wife thinks I am negative and preachy, but she and others have read but a few lines and haven't seen the pile of honest self-deprecation contained within these blogs, let alone the many posts about love, God, meditation, inventory, courage, hope and positivity.
+I know some people hate this blog and even my former wife thinks I am negative and preachy, but she and others have read but a few lines and haven't seen the pile of honest self-deprecation contained within these blogs, let alone the many posts about God, love, meditation, inventory, courage, hope and positivity.
 I am well aware of all of my flaws and sin, but does that mean I shouldn't write what I know?
 Remember also that a sponsor is not a friend to go bowling with and jerk you off.
-You don't have to like me for me to able to help you, and thank goodness for that, because while I do plan on trying to live right, I don't plan on becoming a different person to suit others any time soon ;)
+You don't have to like me for me to able to help you, and thank goodness for that, because while I do plan on trying to live right, I don't plan on becoming a different person to suit others any time soon.